Statistical Equilibrium of Optimistic Beliefs: Problem Setup

-QRE relaxes the core assumption of traditional Nash equilibrium that individual choice behavior is always optimal by allowing players to make mistakes in their decisions.
+QRE relaxes the core assumption of traditional NE that individual choice behavior is always optimal by allowing players to make mistakes in their decisions.
 In QRE, the expected payoffs derived from players' expectations may be influenced by ``noise'', which can result in suboptimal decisions.
 In this framework, even if the first and third principles of the game still hold, players must account for the fact that others do not always optimize perfectly.
 This introduction of noise fundamentally alters the dynamics of behavior within the game, and thus its equilibrium.
-In (structural) QRE inspired by the additive random payoff models~\citep{ref:mcfadden1976quantal}, each player's expected payoff for each action is perturbed with some random noise $\bs \xi \sim \mu$.
-Specifically, the disturbed expected payoff of player~$j$ for some distribution $\mu_j \in \mc P(\R^N)$, is then in the form of $u_j(\bs e_i; \bs P_{-j}) + \xi_i$.
-The assumed choice behavior is that each player chooses action~$i$, when $u_j(\bs e_i; \bs P_{-j}) + \xi_i \geq u_j(\bs e_{i'}; \bs P_{-j}) + \xi_{i'}$ for all $i' \in [N]$.
-This behavior of choice induces a distribution over each player's possible actions.
-Specifically, the probability of player~$j$ selecting action~$i$ is denoted by
+In (structural) QRE inspired by the additive random payoff models~\citep{ref:mcfadden1976quantal}, each player's expected payoff for each action is perturbed with some random noise $\bs \xi = (\xi_i)_{i \in [N]} \sim \mu$.
+Specifically, the disturbed expected payoff of player~$j$, according to some distribution $\mu_j \in \mc P(\R^N)$, takes the form $u_j(\bs e_i; \bs P_{-j}) + \xi_i$.
+The assumed choice behavior is that each player chooses action~$i$, when $u_j(\bs e_i; \bs P_{-j}) + \xi_i \geq u_j(\bs e_{i'}; \bs P_{-j}) + \xi_{i'}$ for all $i' \in [N]$.{ This behavior of choice induces a distribution over each player's possible actions. } {When the maximizer is not unique, the player may randomize among the maximizing actions.
+To formalize this, for $\bs u \in \R^N$ and $\bs \xi \in \R^N$, define the set